Searching, please wait...

 On this page you will find more information about how the City of Saskatoon is responding to the Calls to Action and working to promote reconciliation in our community and our province.

-Naming the North Commuter Parkway
+Name the North Commuter Parkway Bridge (NCP)

 Report: North Commuter Parkway Bridge – Bridge Naming Engagement Process